 The mob: To the mob, might is right.
 The mob believes what is has been told to believe.
 The three essential characteristics of the mob are an uncritical acceptance of information fed to it, an inability to reason, and violent imposition of its owns standards upon others.
 It can direct its activities 'downwards' towards non-conformists, or 'upwards' against established authority.
 When supported by the power of the state, it has supreme power.
 Its attitude to Yeshua reflected the three essential mob characteristics.

 Accusations against Yeshua

-A malcontent and troublemaker: When the high priest and councillors took Yeshua Hanotzri before Pilate, Pilate intended, at first, to release the prisoner.
-But the accusers insisted that the prisoner was a troublemaker who stirred up the people in Galilee, Judea and Jerusalem.
+A malcontent and troublemaker: When the high priest and councillors took Yeshua Hanotzri before Pilate, they insisted that the prisoner was a troublemaker who stirred up the people in Galilee, Judea and Jerusalem.
 (Luke 23:5)

 A blasphemer: The high priest examined the prisoner when the witnesses failed to sheet home the charges against him.
 He asked Yeshua if he claimed to be 'the anointed' (i.e. the Messiah).
 When he received an answer he disapproved of, he accused the prisoner of blasphemy.
 (Matt 26:65, Mark 14:64, Luke 5:21, John 10:33).